davide2894/a-loaf-of-code/_posts/dev-interview-with-the-non-3-hour-dev.md

 ***

 Q: Damn, that sounds too good Non!
 Are you really more productive with only 3 hours of daily work?
 If so, can you give us an example, please?

+A: If I don't have a lot of time for work, I really think about what I don't need to do more than anything, since your time is limited and you really think about what I really need to do compared to other things.
+Also, you can always realize that you cannot do everything, that boosts your productivity always.

+Having said that, if you work on startup or something, I believe you need to work for many hours every day, so it depends on how you want to work, and I don't think this method works for everybody.

+For me, I wanted to have some routine which I can keep doing for the rest of my life without burning out and I ended up having this routine for my small business.

+***

+Q:
+>Also, you can always realize that you cannot do everything, that boosts your productivity always.

+What do you mean when you say this, applied to web dev?

+A: Yes, it applies to everything, when you have a small amount of time, you should focus on something important to you and ditch other things.

+***

+Q: How do people react when you tell them about your 3-hour work day?
+I'm curious about this, especially if you consider the Japanese job culture (long working hours).

+A: Hmm, I am not sure, I'm self-employed so it is a different work style, and I don't talk so much about my working routine until people ask me about the details anyway.

+***

+Q: Oh I see.
+Aren't they surprised, even a bit?
+Anyway, how's the web dev job market in Japan?

+A: Sorry, I am not sure about that, my friends know my work style already so I don't remember.

+I don't know about web dev so much about Japan, but if you are a programmer, you can find jobs easily nowadays, especially in Tokyo.

+***

+Q: Don't worry.
+What about foreign programmers who want to come working in Japan, say in Tokyo?
+What are the requirements?
+Is Japanese a must-have for this kind of profession?
+I mean, programming languages use English all over the world.